 I hope you liked this Unifi Protect Review, if you have any questions, just drop a comment below.

-If you want to know more about Unifi Protect, then subscribe for the newsletter below.
-In the coming weeks I will do a review of the Unifi 4G doorbell and a more indept review of the G3 flex camera.
+If you want to know more about Unifi Protect, then subscribe to the newsletter below.